LangChainBook/LangChainBegginer/README.md

 # LangChain and RAG for Beginners

-This repository contains the code examples for the book "LangChain and RAG for Beginners: A Powerful Approach to Generative AI" by Karel Hernandez Rodriguez.
+This repository contains the code examples for the book "LangChain for RAG Beginners: Build Your First Powerful AI GPT Agent" by Karel Hernandez Rodriguez.

 ## Book Information